EthanDCR/pi-nas-app/README.md

 ## how to use

-just connect to the local network and go to `http://192.168.1.175:8080`
+just connect to your network and go to `yourIp:8080`
-- upload files to the pi
 - view all files that are stored
 - download files
 - delete files